samirelanduk/penumbra/docs/tech-spec.md

 ## Document Info

 In addition to the `editor` state, the `Penumbra` component defines a `document` state object, for tracking information about the current document.
-It contains the current number of words and characters, the document name, the password (see below), and a copy of the editor's `children` nodes.
+It contains the current number of words and characters, the document name, a settings object for document-specific settings (see below) and the password (see below).

 This is used to display word counts etc. at the bottom of the screen, and to keep track of last save etc.

+## Settings

+Penumbra has settings for the following:

+- Whether dark mode should be on, off, or default to the system preferences.
+- The font used in documents.
+- The text size in documents (small, medium or large).
+- Whether to show character counts.
+- Whether to show word counts.

+These are stored in a single object that is initialised on first render.
+It looks in local storage to see if any values are defined there, and if not creates defaults.
+This object is then added to a context provider so that they can be accessed wherever they need to be.

+There is a settings modal which modifies these values.
+Whenever a value is changed, Penumbra also updates the copy of the settings in local storage, so that next time the app is opened the change will be persisted.
+It can't *only* use local storage however, as the app would not re-render if only local storage changed.

+Many of these settings can also be set at the document level.
+The `document` object has a `settings` attribute with its own values (defaults to `null` which means to use global settings).
+Any part of the app that uses settings will first look for a value here before checking the global settings.

 ## Saving/Loading

 When saving a never previously saved document, or when 'saving as' a new document:

 1. The user is prompted to provide a new password.
-2. A copy of the `document` object is made, and the `password` and `fileHandle` attributes are removed from this copy.
+2. A copy of the `document` object is made, the `password` and `fileHandle` attributes are removed from this copy, and the editor's `children` contents are added
 3. This object is JSON stringified, and this string is encrypted to an `ArrayBuffer` object using the `window.crypto` API, via the password given by the user.
 4. This encrypted data is prepended with header information such as the salt and IV needed to decrypt, the version of Penumbra used, and the locations of the various pieces of information within the final `Unit8Array` bytestring.
 5. A `fileHandle` object is created by prompting the user to select a location on disk, and the bytestring saved to that location.